Use the advanced builder

 The XML object describes a segment’s conditions in a way that can be read and understood by Qubit’s Data Store, where we listen for QProtocol events triggered by visitor activity on your site and analyze them to determine segment membership.

-Typically, you will define a segment in the Simple builder and then use the Advanced builder to edit the segment’s XML object.
-Once live, Qubit’s Segmentation Engine uses the XML definition to move visitors into and out of segments based on the real-time QProtocol events they are generating.
+Typically, you’ll define a segment in the Simple builder and then use the Advanced builder to edit the segment’s XML object.
+Once live, Qubit’s Segmentation Engine uses the XML definition to move visitors into and out of segments based on the real-time QProtocol events they’re generating.

 Editing the XML object